Installation¶

 One issue with using the Ports Collection is that it may not install the latest version from GitHub.
 The port is generally updated soon after an official release, but there is still a lag between it and the master branch.
 The maintainer for the port tries to assure that the master branch will compile always, but no FreeBSD specific functional testing is done.

 Once installed, Clixon can be setup using systemd.
-The following shows an example with the backend and restconf daemons for the main example.
+The following shows an example with the backend and restconf daemons from the main example.
 Install them as /etc/systemd/system/example.service and /etc/systemd/system/example_restconf.service, for example.

 The backend service is installed at /etc/systemd/system/example.service, for example.
 Note that in this example, the backend installation requires the restconf service, which is not necessary.